rhaiscript/book/src/language/modules/export.md

 Export Global Variables
 ----------------------

-The `export` statement, which can only be at global level, exposes selected [variables] as members of a [module].
+The `export` statement, which can only be at global level, exposes a selected [variable] as member of a [module].

 [Variables] not exported are _private_ and hidden.
 They are merely used to initialize the [module], but cannot be accessed from outside.